DGP-Studio/Snap.Hutao/CONTRIBUTING.md

 When starting a new issue, please use the issue templates:

+- Describe your issue in details to help developers to reproduce the issue
+- Your description of reproduction should be a step-by-step story
 - If your issue is about program crash
   - Remember to provide your Device ID
   - Check Windows Event Viewer, and attach associated `.NET Error` details in the issue body
-- Describe your issue in details to help developers to reproduce the issue

 ## Document Modification